How many first-time visitors on your website convert into paying customers?

 - Remember to let your text breathe to make it easy to read

-However, the LeadQuizzes landing page remains clear and easy to navigate: the value proposition is shown in one sentence, and the service’s characteristics are highlighted under the 3 offers.
+However, the LeadQuizzes landing page remains clear and easy to navigate: the value proposition is shown in one sentence and the service’s characteristics are highlighted under the 3 offers.

-2. Work on your calls to action
+2. Work on your call-to-action

-- Subscribe to a newsletter (email)
+- Subscribing to a newsletter

-- A registration form (personal details)
+- Completing a registration form

 - Buying a service/product

 - Reserving a service

 A call-to-action must be seen as the culmination of your business proposal.
 It is introduced by sales pitches and highlighted in relation to the rest of your page.

 For example, in the image below, you can see the Trello site.
 Their landing page was designed to be as simple and as impactful as possible.
 There are two paragraphs of text, the first of which contains the value proposition in bold.
 Then, you can see the CTA in bright green that resonates with the “Sign Up” button that we can see in the upper right corner.